 The consolidated financial statements include all of the accounts of Plum Creek.
-At June 30, 2004, the company owned and managed approximately 7.7 million acres of timberlands in the Northwest, Southern and Northeast United States, and owned and operated ten wood product conversion facilities in the Northwest United States.
+At September 30, 2004, the company owned and managed approximately 7.7 million acres of timberlands in the Northwest, Southern and Northeast United States, and owned and operated ten wood product conversion facilities in the Northwest United States.

 Plum Creek has elected to be taxed as a REIT under sections 856-860 of the United States Internal Revenue Code, and as such, is generally not subject to corporate-level income tax.
 However, the company conducts certain non-REIT activities through various taxable REIT subsidiaries, which are subject to corporate-level income tax.
-These activities include our manufacturing operations, the harvesting and selling of logs, and sales of some of our higher and better use lands.
+These activities include our manufacturing operations, the harvesting and selling of logs, and development and/or sales of some of our higher and better use lands.
 As a result, the effective tax rate is lower than the federal statutory rate due to the exclusion of the REIT income.

-Revenues from sales of timberlands are recognized upon closing of sales contracts in accordance with the full accrual method provided for in the Statement of Financial Accounting Standard No. 66, "Accounting for Sales of Real Estate."
-Broker commissions and closing costs of our Real Estate Segment are included in cost of goods sold.
-Substantially all real estate transactions are settled in cash at closing.
-Plum Creek may sell timberlands to a single buyer under a multi-period contract covering a series of prescheduled closings and/or options.
-Under the multi-period contracts, once title and risk of loss have transferred to the buyer for individual properties, the properties sold cannot be returned for a refund.
+Revenue from real estate sales is recognized in accordance with Statement of Financial Accounting Standards ("SFAS") No. 66, "Accounting for Sales of Real Estate."
+For substantially all of our real estate sales, we receive the entire consideration in cash at closing ("Cash Sales").
+Also at closing, the risks and rewards of ownership transfer to the buyer and we do not have a continuing involvement in any of our properties after they are sold.
+We recognize revenue under the full accrual method for Cash Sales of real estate when the sale is consummated (i.e., at closing).
+On occasion we receive a portion of the real estate sale consideration in form of a note receivable.
+Such sales represented less than 5% of our revenue from real estate sales for the nine months ended September 30, 2004 and for each of the three years ended December 31, 2003.
+Under these circumstances, we use the full accrual method of recognizing revenue if the buyer's initial and continuing investment is adequate; otherwise, revenue is recognized under the cost recovery method.
+Furthermore, Plum Creek may occasionally sell timberlands to a single buyer under a multi-period contract covering a series of prescheduled closings and/or options.
+Under these multi-period contracts, once title and risk of loss have transferred to the buyer for individual properties, the properties sold cannot be returned for a refund.
 However, deposits for future closings under multi-period contracts may be refunded under certain circumstances.
 The company treats each closing under a multi-period arrangement as a separate sale and recognizes revenue in accordance with Emerging Issues Task Force ("EITF") No. 00-21, "Revenue Arrangements with Multiple Deliverables."
+Broker commissions and closing costs of our Real Estate Segment are included in cost of goods sold.